 Younger than the average surveyor from what I’ve seen!

 - Master’s Degree in Marine Engineering and Naval Architecture from Newcastle University UK.

 - Master’s Degree in Marine Science, Policy and Law, Southampton University, UK

-- Survey Associate (Society of Accredited Marine Surveyors)
+- Survey Associate (Society of Accredited Marine Surveyors) fully accredited and insured.

-- Yacht Captain (BVI Boatmaster and MCA 200GT all oceans commercially endorsed)
+- Yacht Captain (BVI Boatmaster and MCA 200GT all Oceans commercially endorsed)

 - PRINCE2 Project Manager (Project Manager Practitioner, AMP Group Ltd)

 - Scuba Instructor (PADI Open Water, Nitrox and Medic First Aid Instructor licenses)